coderbydesign/insights-rbac/docs/source/management/group.rst

 Managing Groups
 ###############

 A group is a collection of principals used to grant access to a resource.
 A principal can be a member of many groups.
-Groups are associated with roles with a policy.
-A group can be associated with multiple policies.
+Groups are associated with roles.

 Permissions for Group API access
 ********************************